The children's flu vaccine is offered as a yearly nasal spray to young children to help protect them against flu.

 Most children only need a single dose of the nasal spray.

-However, the NHS vaccination programme has advised that healthy children only need a single dose because a second dose of the vaccine provides little additional protection.
+But the NHS vaccination programme has advised that healthy children only need a single dose because a second dose of the vaccine provides little additional protection.